xelalexv/dregsy/README.md

 When syncing via a *Docker* relay, do not use the same *Docker* daemon for building local images (even better: don't use it for anything else but syncing).
 There is a risk that the reference to a locally built image clashes with the shorthand notation for a reference to an image on `docker.io`.
 E.g. if you built a local image `busybox`, then this would be indistinguishable from the shorthand `busybox` pointing to `docker.io/library/busybox`.
 One way to avoid this is to use `registry.hub.docker.com` instead of `docker.io` in references, which would never get shortened.
 If you're not syncing from/to `docker.io`, then all of this is not a concern.

+### Image Matching

+The `mappings` section of a task can employ *Go* regular expressions for describing what images to sync, and how to change the destination path and name of an image.
+Details about how this works and examples can be found in this [design document](doc/design-image-matching.md).
+Note however that this is still an *alpha* feature, so things may not quite work as expected.
+Also keep in mind that regular expressions can be surprising at times, so it would be a good idea to try them out first in a *Go* playground.
+You may otherwise potentially sync large numbers of images, clogging your target registry, or running into rate limits.
+Feedback about this feature is encouraged!

 ### Repository Validation & Client Authentication with TLS

 When connecting to source and target repository servers, TLS validation is performed to verify the identity of a server.
 If you're using self-signed certificates for a repo server, or a server's certificate cannot be validated with the CA bundle available on your system, you need to provide the required CA certs.
-(The *dregsy* *Docker* image includes the CA bundle from the official `golang` image).
+The *dregsy* *Docker* image includes the CA bundle that comes with the *Alpine* base image.
 Also, if a repo server requires client authentication, i.e. mutual TLS, you need to provide an appropriate client key & cert pair.

 How you do that for *Docker* is [described here](https://docs.docker.com/engine/security/certificates/).
 The short version: create a folder under `/etc/docker/certs.d` with the same name as the repo server's host name, e.g. `source-registry.acme.com`, and place any required CA certs there as `*.crt` (mind the extension).
 Client key & cert pairs go there as well, as `*.key` and `*.cert`.